 ME=1-[i=1n(Oi-Pi)2i=1n(Oi-Ōi)2] eq.
 [8]

-R2 =1-SSresidualRSSSStotalRST eq.
+R2 =1-RSSRST eq.
 [9]

 where RSS and RST are the sums of squares for the residual and total, respectively; n is the number of data points, p is the number of model parameters.
 Oi is the observed, Pi is the predicted, and Ōi is the mean observed value.
 In this present study, RSME was an average of R. brasiliensis, and C. benghalensis fitted curves.
 The ME values range from -∞ and 1, with values closer to 1 indicating better predictions (Werle et al. 2014).
 R2 values range from 0 to 1, and it was used only for the polynomial quadratic model, which is a form of linear regression.